Xylopyrographer/STAC/Documentation/Detailed Change Log.md

 Intended for developers and others interested in the nitty gritty.

+### Version 2.1.1

+* Bug fix - STAC ID.
+    * A unique STAC ID using the last 4 bytes of the ESP-32 chip MAC address, in byte reverse order, is used as the ID suffix.
+For a chip MAC ending in `4D:3C:2B:1A` the STAC ID would be `STAC-1A2B3C4D` with there always being eight characters after the `-`.
+However, with the method used, all trailing zeros of the MAC are removed, resulting in ID's with less than eight characters.
+Not the desired outcome.
+(Trailing zero's become leading zero's which are ignored by the String HEX formatting function.)

+    * Solution: Use a different method to retrieve the chip MAC and then format it using `snprintf()`.
+Add new function to generate the STAC ID to `/STACLib/STACUtil.h`

+* Internal improvements
+    * Code changes throughout to convert all in-line `#include` files to functions, with appropriate function calls replacing them.

 ### Version 2.1

 * Add the ability to do OTA firmware updates via a web browser.